-Using the reselect library, you can memoize results if all the parameters for the generation function remain the same.
-If the passed parameters are equal to the previous ones, we will receive not the new objects, but the references to old ones.
+Using the Reselect library, you can memorize the results when all the parameters for the generation function remain the same.
+If the passed parameters are equal to the previous ones, we’ll get references to old objects rather than the new objects.
 No re-rendering takes place.

 Immutable data structures

 You can predefine an object or array as immutable by freezing it.
 Next time, whenever you would like to return a fallback value, you should return this immutable object.
-It guarantees that reference to this object always will be the same, so the component will not be re-rendered.
+It guarantees that references to this object will always be the same, so the component will not be re-rendered.

-Sometimes even hardcoded items could be changed.
+Sometimes even hardcoded items can be changed.
 Photo by Anthony Noble.

 You can protect structures by creating their snapshots.
-Whenever you misprint, change an HTML class, or add a new component, you will break the structure.
-A snapshot test will notify you if you do.
-Check the example below:
+Whenever you misspell something, change an HTML class, or add a new component, you break the structure.
+A snapshot test, however, will alert you to that fact.
+Consider the example below:

 - We create a snapshot of an important structure.
 We specify the IL-76LL engines:

-- Here, we change the engine type from turbofan to turboprop.
-Just to test how it works.
+- Here, we change the engine type from turbofan to turboprop, just to test how it works.
 Since the new engine no longer matches our snapshot, the test fails.
-We’ve got a report, and our engineers are on their way to investigate the problem.
+We get a report and our engineers are on their way to investigate the problem.

 E2E tests are very similar to test flights.
 Like with planes, we have to make sure that our interface is actually usable in the real world.
 With thousands of components interacting with each other, you never know if your plane can take off before the pilot actually takes it into the air.

 E2E tests are designed to test an application flow from start to finish.
-Those tests emulate a real user who is going through the same specific use case over and over again.
+They emulate a real user who is going through the same specific use case over and over again.